 On June 15th 2005, some 7 years ago, I came publicly to the conclusion from having worked in Silicon Valley for 17 years with many startups, that Venture Capital is broken economically (and argued the semantics of “broken”), created numerous blogs on the subject since, and produced The State of Venture Capital, now viewed by […]

 With Apple’s phenomenal success of becoming the most valuable company on the stock exchange and arguably the premium brand on the consumer stage, one has to admire Steve Jobs’ foresight and fortitude in re-awakening and repositioning Apple from the deep and desperate hibernation few thought the company could recover from.
-Praise the board The board […]
+Praise the board The […]

 Yesterday Barack Obama spoke at UNC in Chapel Hill, NC where he highlighted the importance of higher education and referred to the new Consumer Financial Protection Bureau’s (CFPB) role in protecting consumers from deceptive, abusive and predatory loan products in the financial marketplace, with budding students cheering him on.
-We can do better Barack’s work […]
+We can do better Barack’s […]

 I am a staunch supporter of Apple and have been for more than 20 years, before the fair-weather friends hopped aboard.
 Simply because I could see them very early build a better foundation of innovation, designed to the social economic benefit of a broader base than just technocrats.
 I only own Apple computers and acquired […]